-Besides the AED 799 that you need to pay for the Stick Up Cam, you are also potentially looking at Ring's subscription service to store and view the recorded videos.
+Besides the cost that you need to pay for the Stick Up Cam, you are also potentially looking at Ring's subscription service to store and view the recorded videos.

 An active subscription allows you to store the recorded video for 60 days on Ring's servers and view them using a web browser or the app to view recorded events.
-Subscription costs $3 per month for each camera ($30/year) or $10 per month ($100/year) for one premises with any number of cameras.
+Subscription costs $3 per month for each camera ($30 / £30 per year) or $10 per month ($100 / £96 per year) for one building with any number of cameras.